nexus-link/Nexus.Link.Templates.IntegrationTests/README.md

 * Stubs for Business Processes tests
 * Multi-environment support?

+## Template tasks
+There are placeholders in the template code starting with "TASK: ", which you should take action upon.

 ## Support for multiple instances

 The template can be used in two different modes, with a physical (sql or table) or a memory storage.
 When using a database you get support for running the test service on multiple instances.